Scheduled MonumentsEnglandRemains of eastern wall of the Roman fort

 What is Remains of eastern wall of the Roman fort?

-Remains of eastern wall of the Roman fort is a scheduled ancient monument located in Lancashire that preserves structural evidence from the Roman occupation of Britain.
+The remains of the eastern wall of a Roman fort is a fragmentary survival of Roman military architecture located in Lancashire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001953.

 Who is responsible for protecting Remains of eastern wall of the Roman fort?